 There are several parental tax deductions and credits available to those with dependent children.
 Some are only available to parents who pay day care costs or higher education expenses.
 The child and dependent credit, however, doesn’t require parents to cover any particular costs.

 Given the 2021 tax code changes, it’s time to look into how to claim this valuable credit and how much it’s worth.

 Who Can Claim the Child Tax Credit?

-- Is a son, daughter, stepchild, eligible foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of these — for example, your grandchild, niece, or nephew
+- Is a son, daughter, stepchild, adopted child, eligible foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of these — for example, your grandchild, niece, or nephew

 - Is under the age of 18 at the end of the tax year